jjvanzon/JJs-Reference-Architecture/layers.md

 ### Relationship Syncing

 [Relationship synchronization](aspects.md#bidirectional-relationships) can keep two ends of a relationship in sync.
 It means for instance that if a parent property is set: `Product.Supplier = mySupplier`, then automatically the product is added to the child collection too: `Supplier.Products.Add(myProduct)`.
-This can be found in the [business layer](#business-layer) as well.
+This mechanism can be found in the [business layer](#business-layer) as well.

 ### Facades